torchhound/cybHack/design.md

 Gameplay
 --------

 Each mission is a stand-alone game.
 Saving will be implemented at some point.
 This is a true roguelike and thus is turn-based.
-Missions will consist of data delivery through skyscrapers, sewers, construction sites, office buildings, etc.
+Missions will consist of data retrieval through skyscrapers, sewers, construction sites, office buildings, etc.

+###Mission Types

+Player chooses from one of two mission types.

+####Steal Data

+####Recover Data

 Skills/Attributes
 ------------------